-For most of us on this Earth, being very popular, highly esteemed, and regarded as worthy to be above others is our fondest innate desire.
+For most of us on this Earth, to be great, popular, highly esteemed, and regarded as worthy to be above others is our fondest innate desire.
 Many highly educated and well-respected individuals have taught various ways to accomplish this (for a fee), along with a multitude of other vain conditions.
-Every year, billions of dollars are spent to try to make ourselves appear great and glorious.
+Every year, billions of dollars are spent to try to make ourselves to be great and glorious.

 The greatest minds of philosophers, psychiatrists, scientists, etc., are not capable, even collectively, of producing a solution that will effectively elevate the status of respect for all of us in life.
 Some leaders of various countries have gone so far as to use brute force to make their citizens treat them as great leaders, and yet, in the final analysis, they don’t achieve true success.